privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 2. Running Bidding and Auction services with inference requires functioning machine learning models.
 Choose Tensorflow or PyTorch as your ML platform, and then familiarize yourself with the [Tensorflow][5] or [PyTorch][6] ML framework.
 This document assumes you are able to create and save models in your chosen framework.

 #### Step 1: Packaging:
-1. **Build the Amazon Machine Image (AMI):** Follow the instructions in the aforementioned [AWS Guide][4] to build a docker image for all B&A services.
-The inference artifacts, including both the “tensorflow_v2_14_0” and “pytorch_v2_1_1” (ML runtimes and versions that we currently support) sidecar binaries, will be packaged within the Bidding service image. <br/>
+1. **Build the Amazon Machine Image (AMI):** Follow the instructions in the aforementioned [GCP Guide][3] to build a docker image for all B&A services.
+The inference artifacts, including both the “tensorflow_v2_14_0” and “pytorch_v2_1_1” *sidecar binaries* (ML runtimes and versions that we currently support), will be packaged within the Bidding service image. <br/>
 *Note: Other versions of Tensorflow and PyTorch will be supported in the future.*

 #### Step 2: Deployment: